revlayle/QuickConsole/documentation/RevLayle.QuickConsole/ConsoleBuffer/Rotate.md

 # ConsoleBuffer.Rotate method

 Rotate a square section of the console buffer 90 degrees clockwise or counter-clockwise.
-If the square area is truncated because of boundaries and is no longer square, no rotation is done.
+If the square area is not fully in-bounds, no rotation is done.

 ```csharp
 public void Rotate(int x, int y, int width, bool clockWise)